2020 NBA All-Star Game rosters: Where the players went to college | NCAA.com

 This year's NBA All-Stars have plenty of hardware in their collections.
 The game features one national player of the year (Anthony Davis), nine former All-American honorees (Davis, James Harden, Kawhi Leonard, Chris Paul, Damian Lillard, Ben Simmons, Joel Embiid, Kemba Walker and Trae Young) and two national champions (Davis and Walker).

-You can watch the 2020 NBA All-Star Game at 8 p.m.
-ET on Sunday, Feb.
-16, on TNT.
+You can watch the 2020 NBA All-Star Game tonight, Sunday, Feb.
+16, at 8 p.m.
+ET on TNT.
 This year's game is at the United Center in Chicago, Illinois.
-The slam-dunk contest is at 9 p.m.
-ET on Saturday, Feb.
-15, on TNT and includes three former NCAA athletes.

 2020 NBA All-Star rosters: Colleges of players on Team Lebron